Social Security Administration (SSA) field offices may only collect cash to repay

 For information on completing the cash log, see GN 02403.010.

-NOTE: You must convert foreign cash to money orders in U.S. dollars prior to sending to
+NOTE: You must convert foreign cash to money orders in U.S. dollars prior to sending

-MATPSC or CMS.
+to MATPSC or CMS.
 For information on how to handle foreign currency, see GN 02403.005D.

-IMPORTANT: Cash remittances, or the subsequently obtained money order or cashier’s check, should
+IMPORTANT: Cash remittances, or the subsequently obtained money order or cashier’s

-the remittance transaction and causes unverified remittances.
+of the remittance transaction and causes unverified remittances.